benallfree/gobot/readme.md

 ## OS X Users

-If `pbgo` does not run, you need to authorize it first.
+If `pocketbase` does not run, you need to authorize it first.
 Go to `Security & Privacy` and scroll down to allow the exception.
 From then on, all `pbgo` versions should work.

 ## Upgrading

-While `pbgo --upgrade` might work, it's not recommended.
+While `pocketbase --upgrade` might work, it's not recommended.
 Use `npm i -g pbgo@latest` or `npx pbgo@latest` to flush your local cache and use the latest PocketBase version.

 ## Why?

 If you are writing a nodejs application that depends upon the PocketBase binary being present, you can add this package as a dependency.
-Then, `pbgo` will always refer to the corresponding PocketBase binary.
+Then, `pocketbase` will always refer to the corresponding PocketBase binary.

 You may also just prefer `npx pbgo@latest` over downloading+unzipping the latest PocketBase version and making sure it is in your shell path.